Aelita

 Aelita (Аэли́та, [ɐɛˈlʲitə]), also known as Aelita: Queen of Mars, is a 1924 Soviet silent science fiction film directed by Yakov Protazanov and produced at the Mezhrabpom-Rus film studio.
 It was based on Alexei Tolstoy's 1923 novel of the same name.
 Nikolai Tseretelli and Valentina Kuindzhi were cast in leading roles.

-Though the main focus of the story are the daily lives of a small group of people during the post-war Soviet Union, the film's enduring importance comes from its early sci-fi elements.
+Though the main focus of the story are the daily lives of a small group of people during the post-civil war Soviet Russia, the film's enduring importance comes from its early sci-fi elements.
 It primarily tells of an engineer Mstislav Sergeyevich Los (Лось) traveling to Mars in a rocket ship, where he leads a popular uprising against the ruling group of Elders, with the support of Queen Aelita who has fallen in love with him after watching him through a telescope.
 In its performances in the cinemas in Leningrad, Dmitri Shostakovich played on the piano the music he provided for the film.

 In the United States, Aelita was edited and titled by Benjamin De Casseres for release in 1929 as Aelita: Revolt of the Robots.

 Plot

 Moscow, 1921.
 A mysterious wireless message is received by various stations: its text is 'Anta Odeli Uta'.
-Someone facetiously suggests it has come from Mars, in order to tease Los (Nikolai Tseretelli), an engineer who is obsessed with the idea of going to Mars.
+Someone facetiously suggests it has come from Mars in order to tease Los (Nikolai Tseretelli), an engineer who is obsessed with the idea of going to Mars.
 This inspires him to daydream about Mars and a strange civilization there.
-We see Aelita (Yuliya Solntseva), the queen; Tuskub (Konstantin Eggert), the actual ruler; and Ikhoshka (Aleksandra Peregonets), Aelita's mischievous maid.
+The Martians include Queen Aelita (Yuliya Solntseva); Tuskub (Konstantin Eggert), the actual ruler; and Ikhoshka (Aleksandra Peregonets), Aelita's mischievous maid.
 They live in a society where aristocrats rule over slaves who are confined underground and put into cold storage when not required.

 Los's wife Natasha (Valentina Kuindzhi) is pestered by Erlikh (Pavel Pol), a bourgeois playboy before the revolution who is now a dishonest minor official.
 He uses his connections to steal a large amount of sugar with the intention of selling it on the black market.
 Los, who has seen Erlikh making up to Natasha but has not seen her rejecting him, becomes jealous.

 Los continues to daydream: he imagines that Aelita has access to a telescope by which she can see people on Earth and has become attracted to him.

 Spiridonov (Nikolai Tseretelli again), an intellectual engineer and friend of Los's, is being quietly swindled by Erlikh.
 He disappears; a would-be detective, Kratsov (Igor Ilyinsky) (who has been rejected by the police) suspects Spiridonov to be guilty of the theft of the sugar, because of his disappearance.